kestra-io/examples/terraform_cloud.md

 # What is Terraform Cloud

-[Terraform Cloud](https://cloud.hashicorp.com/products/terraform) builds on these features by managing Terraform runs in a consistent and reliable environment instead of on your local machine.
+[Terraform Cloud](https://cloud.hashicorp.com/products/terraform) centrally manages Terraform runs and Terraform state files in a consistent and reliable environment (_rather than on a single local machine_).
 It securely **stores state and secret data**, and can connect to version control systems to implement **CI/CD** best practices.

-There are many additional features including:
+Terraform Cloud offers many additional features including:

 - a private registry for custom modules and providers
 - access controls for approving changes